Alpine Ice Climbing

 • Hardshell Pants

-• Optional: shorts for warmer weather approaches
+• Optional: shorts for warmer weather

-CLIMBING / TECHNICAL:
+CLIMBING / TECHNICAL

 • Ice Tools or Technical Piolets with pinky rests.
 Please consult your guide.